 When & Where: Mondays in Room 310 from 3:30-4:30pm

-Description: The Competitive Chess Enrichment Course will focus on building familiarity with and excellence while playing and observing chess.
-This means students will learn and practice chess strategies (fundamentals, openings, recognizing patterns, making the best moves, and endgames), understand and record chess notation for every game played, and how to use a chess clock, all while demonstrating appropriate chess etiquette and sportsmanship.
-A student who applies themselves to chess will find improved memory, a more developed sense of logical thinking, improved creativity and overall mental processing speed and acuity when presented with tasks/instructions or faced with challenges.
+Description: The Chess Enrichment Course will focus on building familiarity with and excellence while playing and observing chess.
+Students will learn and practice chess strategies including fundamentals, openings, recognizing patterns, how to make the best moves, and endgame strategy.
+Emphasis is also placed on etiquette and sportsmanship.
 Furthermore, chess encourages thinking from the perspective of others, which is an invaluable social skill.
-This course will culminate with a campus-wide tournament.
-High School Chess can be found in Athletics as it’s now AIA-sanctioned as a competitive sport!
+This course will culminate with a campus-wide Spring tournament.
+High School Chess can be found in Athletics as it’s now AIA-sanctioned as a competitive sport for the Fall Season.

 Lead: Mr. Poudrier – tpoudrier@lincolnprep.org